eholland7/eholland7.github.io/_posts/2020-04-22-COVID-19-Cases-Projection.md

 - Use the slider below to display deaths and cases for a date beginning January 21st.
 - Toggle the buttons to display and hide the number of cases.
 - Move your cursor over the map to view more detail on the exact number of cases and deaths.<br/>

-Data was obtained from the NYT's github, linked [here](https://github.com/nytimes/covid-19-data).

 <meta charset="utf-8">